 Genetics do play into this but there are always ways to break past your genetic makeup and make those bicep muscles grow!
 Spider curls are great for making your biceps look like mountains.

 The spider curl forces your biceps to fight gravity through the whole range of motion and doesn’t allow any use of momentum.
 You don’t need to lift heavy on these to see the results!
+Boxing is great for bigger biceps as well!

 There is a lot of emphasis on developing the biceps peak by using long head movements, but short head movements, such as the spider curl, will create a more symmetrical look to the arm.